Nitish145/blog/_posts/2020-05-23-week-2-report.md

 end
 ```

-We are here for for some interesting stuff only aren't we..
-So, i am not gonna metion too mainstream stuff over here..
+Let's leave too mainstream stuff here & catchup on some interesting one..
 We need to have the `name` and `email` for the `group_members` but we don't have them directly plugged into our `group_member_model` So, how do we serialize, we've, technically [Netflix's fast jsonapi](https://github.com/Netflix/fast_jsonapi) got you covered :)

 ```ruby
 class Api::V1::GroupMemberSerializer